danielperna84/custom_homematic/README.md

 ### `homeassistant.update_device_firmware_data`

 Update the firmware data for all devices.
+For more information see [updating the firmware](https://github.com/danielperna84/custom_homematic#updating-the-firmware)

 ## Events